GeorgiKostov/DisclosureArchive/docs/ARCHITECTURE.md

 generated public pages avoid rendering the raw address in the footer or `security.txt`; the contact page opens it only after a click.
 On GitHub Pages, browser-enforced meta policies apply, but `_headers` is only useful if the site later moves to a host that supports custom static headers.
+For launch-grade HTTP headers, deploy `public_site/` through Cloudflare Pages, Netlify, Vercel, or an equivalent proxy/host and verify with `scripts/check_public_security_headers.ps1`.

 The public export is intentionally summary-focused.
 It does not copy raw PDFs, videos, local thumbnails, generated SQLite databases, derived OCR caches, or full